 There is a lack of research that supports the idea that by consuming collagen, our skin will contain more of it.
 It’s unclear what happens to the collagen after we ingest it.
 What we do know, however, is that our body produces collagen naturally with the help of amino acids, vitamins, and minerals.

-As previously mentioned, our body produces collagen on its own with the help of certain vitamins, amino acids, and minerals.
-Here is a list of known collagen boosters and how you can easily reap their benefits on a plant-based diet.
+Our body produces collagen on its own with the help of certain vitamins, amino acids, and minerals.
+Here is a list of natural collagen boosters and how you can easily reap their benefits on a plant-based diet.

 Vegan Sources of Vitamin C